RockitBootcamp/Student-Resources/JavaScript/07 Object Literals II/README.md

 car.start();
 ```

 Can you tell the difference?
 Which one is a method and which one is a property?
-Just keep in mind that if you see parentesis, it's a method:
+Just keep in mind that if you see parenthesis, it's a method:

 ```js
 animal.type;  // Property